pmem/pmem.github.io/_posts/2015-06-13-accessing-pmem.md

 And that's the jist of the persistent memory programming.

 ### Example
-Now that've learned some valuable knowledge, let's put it to some use.
+Now that we have learned some valuable knowledge, let's put it to some use.
 Remember the string example I've talked previously?
 Seems like a good point to start.
 As a reminder: we will write 2 applications, one that writes a string to memory and one that reads that exact same string - but only if it was properly written.

 For both of the programs, we will need this set of includes:

 	#include <stdio.h>
+	#include <string.h>
 	#include <libpmemobj.h>
 	#include "layout.h"